 Instructions for security settings and tips for protecting your Windows computer are available from Microsoft:

 - Require a password for access to your computer.
 Follow these guidelines for a strong password.
 See Windows: Change your Windows password for instructions (Windows 7).
 For other versions of Windows, check the Windows Support website.

-- Set your screensaver to activate after a minimum of 15 minutes and require your password to unlock it.
+- Set your screensaver to activate after 15 or fewer minutes of inactivity, and require your password to unlock it.
 See Windows: Use your Windows password for your screen saver password for instructions (Windows 7).
 For other versions of Windows, check the Windows Support website.

 - Install and use anti-virus software.* See Anti-Virus Protection at U-M for guidance.
 You may also use your own commercial product.*